iainquayle/SmartVulkan/README.md

 # SmartVulkan

-Classes and tools to help streamline writing vulkan.
+Classes and tools to help streamline vulkan development and readability.